graphql-sg/graphql-sg.github.io/README.md

 + Use GraphQL with programming languages like `go`, `TypeScript`, `Java`, etc.

 ### 🎙️Talks

-Please submit information for your talks in issue [here](https://github.com/graphql-sg/meetup.gql/issues/1) for our upcoming meetup!

 History talks will be listed in this section.